pkp/pkp-docs/learning-ops/en/editorial-workflow.md

 If the Moderator wants to ask the author a question or have a discussion with the author, another moderator, the Preprint Server Manager, or another participant in the submission, they can Add a Discussion in the Production Discussions.
 How to create a response to a discussion is explained in [Learning OJS 3](/learning-ojs/en/editorial-workflow#consult-with-the-author).

-There are two possible editorial decisions, which are ‘Decline Submission’ or ‘Schedule for Publication’.
-Selecting ‘Decline Submission” will open a pop-up with the option to notify the author(s) or not, and selecting ‘Schedule for Publication’ will move the user to the Publication tab.
+There are two possible editorial decisions, which are ‘Decline Submission’ or ‘Post the preprint’.
+Selecting ‘Decline Submission” will open a pop-up with the option to notify the author(s) or not, and selecting ‘Post the preprint’ will move the user to the Publication tab.

+In OPS 3.3 it is possible to revert a 'Decline Submission' Decision.
+This can be done by clicking 'Change Decision' after you have recorded a Decline decision followed by Revert Decline.

 ![](./assets/learning-ops3.3-editorial-workflow-editorial-decision.png)